robheritage/checkusout/README.md

-## Welcome to my Review Site Example app
+## Welcome to "Checkusout" my example review site!

 This app just uses Create React App but also has the convenience of a Dockerfile so you can run the built application within a Docker container.